walkerford/rareskills-homework/src/week10-11-security2/README.md

 the `distributeRewards()` function.
 The snapshot should be taken separately, so that flash-loans can't be used to insert themselves in.

 I implemented first as a separate project so that I could compile the old openzeppelin-v3 with solc v0.6.
 Once it passed, I upgraded the contracts to openzeppelin-v4 so I could use solc v0.8 with the rest of the project.

+The problem is again that the snapshot can be taken in the same transaction as a flash-loan.
+Though it doesn't have to be a flash-loan.
+An attacker could take out a regular loan, if available, and simply pay interest until qualifying to submit a proposal.

 ## Damn Vulnerable Defi -- #6 Selfie

+This contract is a flash-loan provider with a governance contract.
+The governance contract allows the majority token holder to submit actions that will be executed after two days.

+The governance contract is vulnerable to a flash-loan attack, where the attacker obtains a flash-loan of the governance token, triggers a snapshot showing that he is the majority token holder, then submits an action proposal that will drain the liquidity pool and send it to him.

 # Questions for Review